WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_6.md

 Jesus answered them, **"Did I not choose you, the twelve?
 And yet one of you is a devil."**

 ###### 71
-He spoke of Judas the son of Simon Iscariot, for he, one of the twelve, was going to betray him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He spoke of Judas the son of Simon Iscariot, for he, one of the twelve, was going to betray him.

 ***